Debt Snowball Spreadsheet Template + Guide (Debt Free 2023)

 After you have done everything mentioned above, add everything you were paying toward the smallest loan to the next, on top of the minimum payment you were already making.
 As you pay off each debt, your total payment for the next one grows larger, which makes the snowball method so helpful in paying off debts.

-To see this method in action, lets assume that If you pay off a student loan with a minimum balance of $50 and your next smallest loan payment is $100, you combine those payments.
+To see this method in action, let’s assume that If you pay off a student loan with a minimum balance of $50 and your next smallest loan payment is $100.
+You combine those payments.
 Instead of paying $100 as your minimum payment, you now pay $150, which helps you pay off your debt faster.

 When that loan is paid off, you apply the $150 to the next smallest loan.
 You go through the process again and again until you are debt-free.
-The snowball calculator can be used to pay off your credit card debt, student loans, or any other type of debt, proving to be beneficial and effective.
+The snowball calculator can be used to pay off your credit card debt, student loans, or any other type of debt, proving beneficial and effective.

 The Different Methods